City

 5. Domino's

 Domino's is a well-known pizza chain.
-They offer delivery and carryout services.
-Employees enjoy a friendly work environment and flexible scheduling.
+They offer jobs in delivery, kitchen, and customer service.
+They provide a decent salary and some benefits.

 How does the cost of living in Zion, IL compare to the national average?